osexpert/ccs32clara-chademo/readme.md

 Add more led blibk sequences to track progress.

 Download:
-Every commit is built automatically and can be downloaded here, as artifacts of the commit: https://github.com/osexpert/ccs32clara-chademo/actions
+Every commit is built automatically and can be downloaded here, as artifact of the workflow run: https://github.com/osexpert/ccs32clara-chademo/actions

 # ccs32clara